ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/ipfailover.md

 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 				* `matchLabels` (object)
 					* description: MatchLabels ensures an object with matching labels is selected.
-* `dhcp` (boolean)
-	* description: Indicates if the NIC will reserve an IP using DHCP.
-* `firewallType` (string)
-	* description: The type of firewall rules that will be allowed on the NIC.
-If not specified, the default INGRESS value is used.
-	* possible values: "BIDIRECTIONAL";"EGRESS";"INGRESS"
-* `ipsConfigs` (object)
+* `nicConfig` (object)
-	* description: Collection of IP addresses, assigned to the NIC.
-Explicitly assigned public IPs need to come from reserved IP blocks.
-Passing value null or empty array will assign an IP address automatically.
-The IPs can be set directly or using reference to the existing IPBlocks and indexes.
-If no indexes are set, all IPs from the corresponding IPBlock will be assigned.
-All IPs set on the Nic will be displayed on the status's ips field.
+	* description: NicConfig contains information about the nic resource on which the resource will be created
 	* properties:
-		* `ips` (array)
-		* `ipsBlockConfigs` (array)
-* `mac` (string)
-	* description: The MAC address of the NIC.
-* `name` (string)
-	* description: The name of the  resource.
-* `serverConfig` (object)
+		* `nicIdRef` (object)
-	* description: ServerConfig contains information about the server resource on which the nic will be created
+			* description: NicIDRef references to a Nic to retrieve its ID
 			* properties:
-		* `serverId` (string)
-			* description: ServerID is the ID of the Server on which the resource will be created.
-It needs to be provided via directly or via reference.
-			* format: uuid
-		* `serverIdRef` (object)
-			* description: ServerIDRef references to a Server to retrieve its ID
-			* properties:
 				* `name` (string)
 					* description: Name of the referenced object.
 			* required properties:
 				* `name`
-		* `serverIdSelector` (object)
+		* `nicIdSelector` (object)
-			* description: ServerIDSelector selects reference to a Server to retrieve its serverId
+			* description: NicIDSelector selects reference to a Nic to retrieve its nicId
 			* properties:
 				* `matchLabels` (object)
 					* description: MatchLabels ensures an object with matching labels is selected.
 				* `matchControllerRef` (boolean)
 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+		* `nicId` (string)
+			* description: NicID is the ID of the Nic on which the resource will be created.
+It needs to be provided via directly or via reference.
+			* format: uuid

 ### Required Properties

 The user needs to set the following properties in order to configure the IONOS Cloud Resource:

 * `datacenterConfig`
-* `dhcp`
+* `ipConfig`
 * `lanConfig`
-* `serverConfig`
+* `nicConfig`

 ## Resource Definition

-The corresponding resource definition can be found [here](https://github.com/ionos-cloud/crossplane-provider-ionoscloud/tree/master/package/crds/compute.ionoscloud.crossplane.io_nics.yaml).
+The corresponding resource definition can be found [here](https://github.com/ionos-cloud/crossplane-provider-ionoscloud/tree/master/package/crds/compute.ionoscloud.crossplane.io_ipfailovers.yaml).

 ## Resource Instance Example

-An example of a resource instance can be found [here](https://github.com/ionos-cloud/crossplane-provider-ionoscloud/tree/master/examples/ionoscloud/compute/nic.yaml).
+An example of a resource instance can be found [here](https://github.com/ionos-cloud/crossplane-provider-ionoscloud/tree/master/examples/ionoscloud/compute/ipfailover.yaml).